October 22, 2024

 Instructions

-• Slice onion, sweet potato, carrots, and butternut squash into thin strips.
-Chop cilantro into small pieces.
-Add them all to the large bowl and mix until you get a thick paste-like consistency.
+• Slice the onion, sweet potato, carrots, and butternut squash into thin strips.
+Finely chop the cilantro.
+Combine all these ingredients with the egg mixture, stirring until it forms a thick paste.

-• Add shrimp to the mixture and mix again.
-If it's too thick, add some water for desired consistency.
+• Next, add the shrimp to the mix.
+If the batter feels too thick, add a bit more water until it reaches your desired consistency.

-• Take a big spoon or ice cream scoop to form small circles from the batter and drop them into the hot oil one by one.
+• Using a large spoon or an ice cream scoop, form small circles of batter and gently drop them into the hot oil, one by one.

-• Allow them to cook for about 3 minutes on each side until golden brown, then remove them from the pot using tongs or a slotted spoon onto a plate lined with paper towels to absorb excess oil.
+• Fry each side for about 3 minutes, or until golden brown.
+Use tongs or a slotted spoon to remove them from the oil and place them on a plate lined with paper towels to soak up any excess oil.

-• Serve your warm shrimp fritters (okoy) with ketchup or vinegar as dip.
+• Serve your warm shrimp fritters (okoy) with ketchup or vinegar for dipping.
+Enjoy this delicious treat!

 Video